ZAHON/rilix-ui/core/src/utilities/string-style-to-object/README.md

 ### Returns

+The `stringStyleToObject` function returns an object representing the parsed CSS styles from the input string.

 | Type            | Description                                                                                  |
 | --------------- | -------------------------------------------------------------------------------------------- |
 | `CSSProperties` | An object where keys are CSS property names and values are their corresponding style values. |